 \section{Abstract}

-The main aim of this paper is to answer certain open questions related to the exact values of multidimensional Bohr radii by using the concept of arithmetic Bohr radius for vector-valued holomorphic functions defined in complete Reinhardt domains in $\mathbb{C}^n$.
-More precisely, we study the asymptotic estimates of the arithmetic Bohr radius for holomorphic functions in the unit ball of $\ell^n_q$ $(1\leq q\leq \infty)$ spaces with values in arbitrary complex Banach spaces.
-Many of our results generalize the results obtained by Defant, Maestre, and Prengel [Q. J. Math.
-59, (2008), pp. 189--205].
+The main aim of this paper is to study multidimensional Bohr radii for holomorphic functions defined in complete Reinhardt domains in $\mathbb{C}^n$ with values in complex Banach spaces.
+More specifically, for holomorphic functions with values in arbitrary complex Banach spaces, we explore the asymptotic estimates of the classical Bohr radius and arithmetic Bohr radius in the unit ball of $\ell^n_q$ $(1\leq q\leq \infty)$ spaces.
+Further, we study a mixed version of Bohr radii for vector-valued holomorphic functions and as a consequence we obtain the exact value of mixed arithmetic Bohr radius.